Bundesliga: Lewandowski accepts Christmas gifts as Bayern Munich go top | DW | 19.12.2020

 52' - Davies and Alaba combine to bring Schick down and hand Leverkusen a freekick in a decent position on the right.
 But Amiri's ball is poor and fails to beat the first man, not a great start to the second half from Leverkusen.

 50' - Diaby, who has been quiet, gets some space to run in to.
-But he opts for an early cross, which is terrible and bounes tamely in to Neuer's arms.
+But he opts for an early cross, which is terrible and bounces tamely in to Neuer's arms.

 48' - Bayern stream forward in a promising counter but Gnabry picks the wrong option and, after the ball falls to Sane, he loses out to the backtracking Wirtz.